Relintai/pandemonium_engine_docs/engine_development/compiling/compiling_for_x11.md

 ![](img/lintemplates.png)

-You don't even need to copy them, you can just reference the resulting files in the `bin/` directory of your Godot source folder, so the next time you build, you automatically have the custom templates referenced.
+You don't even need to copy them, you can just reference the resulting files in the `bin/` directory of your Pandemonium source folder, so the next time you build, you automatically have the custom templates referenced.

 ## Using Clang and LLD for faster development

-You can also use Clang and LLD to build Godot.
+You can also use Clang and LLD to build Pandemonium.
 This has two upsides compared to the default GCC + GNU ld setup:

-- LLD links Godot significantly faster compared to GNU ld or gold.
+- LLD links Pandemonium significantly faster compared to GNU ld or gold.
 This leads to faster iteration times.
 - Clang tends to give more useful error messages compared to GCC.

 To do so, install Clang and the `lld` package from your distribution's package manager